LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 export default Login
 ```

-2. Declare named route to login page in `src/routes/index.jsx`.
-We chose to put it after register route.
+2. Declare the named route to the login page in `src/routes/index.jsx`.
+We chose to put it after the `register` route.

 ```jsx
 const routeNames = {